The goals of this chapter are to:

 |Reef||A bar of rock, sand, or coral.
 Example in Google Earth: Great Barrier Reef, Australia.||Limestone|

-You’ll notice that the same type of sedimentary rock can be found in many different settings, which can make it difficult to determine the depositional environment.
-Sometimes, the color of a sedimentary rock can be an indicator of the depositional environment because the color is largely determined by how much oxygen is available as the sediment is buried and lithified (Figure 2.15).
+You’ll notice that the same type of sedimentary rock can be found in many different settings, making it difficult to determine the depositional environment.
+Sometimes, the color of a sedimentary rock can indicate the depositional environment because the color is largely determined by how much oxygen is available as the sediment is buried and lithified (Figure 2.15).
 Reddish colors can indicate oxygen-rich continental environments, like a flowing river or desert.
 Green and light gray colors mean low oxygen, which can be found in shallow marine environments.
 Black color means no oxygen, which would indicate a deep marine or swamp environment.
-Color is not always a good indicator, though, because the sediment only alters its color after , and the conditions affecting buried sediment may not always match the environment on the surface above it.
+Color is not always a good indicator, though, because the sediment only alters its color after .
+The conditions affecting buried sediment may not always match the environment on the surface above it.

 Your instructor will provide you with a set of unknown sedimentary rocks to identify.
 Use Figures 2.13 to 2.17 and Table 2.2 to fill out the information in Table 2.7 below.